Sage-Bionetworks/schematic/README.md

 - `LOGGING_SERVICE_NAME`: The name of the service to attach for all exported logs.
 - `DEPLOYMENT_ENVIRONMENT`: The name of the environment to attach for all exported telemetry data.
 - `OTEL_EXPORTER_OTLP_ENDPOINT`: The endpoint to export telemetry data to.

+Authentication (Oauth2 client credential exchange):

+Used in cases where an intermediate opentelemetry collector is not, or can not be used.
+This option is not preferred over using an intermediate opentelemetry collector, but is left in the code to show how we may export telemetry data with an authorization header deried from an oauth2 client credential exchange flow.

 - `TELEMETRY_EXPORTER_CLIENT_ID`: The ID of the client to use when executing the OAuth2.0 "Client Credentials" flow.
 - `TELEMETRY_EXPORTER_CLIENT_SECRET`: The Secret of the client to use when executing the OAuth2.0 "Client Credentials" flow.
 - `TELEMETRY_EXPORTER_CLIENT_TOKEN_ENDPOINT`: The Token endpoint to use when executing the OAuth2.0 "Client Credentials" flow.
 - `TELEMETRY_EXPORTER_CLIENT_AUDIENCE`: The ID of the API server to use when executing the OAuth2.0 "Client Credentials" flow.

+Authentication (Static Bearer token)

 - `OTEL_EXPORTER_OTLP_HEADERS`: Used for developers to set a static Bearer token to be used when exporting telemetry data.

 The above configuration will work when the application is running locally, in a